Licensed Practical Nurse Visa Sponsorship Jobs in Ohio

 Get Access To All Jobs

-As an LPN on this team, you will assist fellow caregivers in providing exceptional, top-quality care to a diverse patient population.
+On our General Surgery 5D Unit, you will be caring for Lutheran’s Bariatric, Neurology, Spinal, and Orthopedic surgery patients.
+As an LPN on the team, you will assist fellow caregivers in providing exceptional, top-quality care to a diverse patient population.
 In this role, you can make a lasting difference in the lives of patients, all while enhancing your nursing skills through hands-on experience and numerous educational resources offered within the Cleveland Clinic system.

 A caregiver who excels in this role will: